boylesoftware/x2node-tutorial/src/TUTORIAL.md

 };
 ```

-Now if we send a `PATCH` with the following merge patch document to `/accounts/3` endpoint:
+We can test this by creating a new patch document called `patch-account.json`, containing the JSON below:

 ```json
 {